Skatterbrainz/FudgePop/ControlFileSyntax.md

 ## Overview

-The control XML format includes a set of basic sections which focus on specific areas of Windows device management:
+The control XML format includes a set of basic sections which focus on specific areas of Windows device management.
+Clients read the XML file and process it in order of the Priority list.
+Each group is processed if the "enabled" property is "true" and only if the "device" property is either "all" or the name of the client itself.
+If these are true, the "when" value determines if the time is appropriate to invoke/execute the control.

+The configuration types consist of the following groups:

 * Control (global settings)
 * Deployments (Install/Update Chocolatey packages)